MicrosoftDocs/fabric-docs/docs/onelake/security/get-started-data-access-roles.md

 #### Assign users directly

 From the **Assign role** page, you can add members or groups by typing their name or email address in the **Add people or groups** box.
-Select on the result you want to select that user.
+Select the result you want to include that user.
 You can repeat this step for as many users as you want.
 If you selected the wrong users, you can select the **X** next to their entry to remove them from the box, or select **Clear** to remove all entries.
 Once you're done, select **Add** to move the selected users to the access list.
 Adding them to the list doesn't save yet.
-It's a preview of the role membership list once those users are added.
+It's a preview of the role membership list once those users are added, and newly added users will have an indicator next to their name.

 To publish the access changes, select **Save** at the bottom of the pane.

 #### Assign virtual members

-To add virtual members, use the **Automatically add users with all these permissions** box.
+To add virtual members, use the **Add users based on Lakehouse permissions** box.
 Select the box to open the dropdown picker to choose the Fabric permissions to virtualize.
 Users are virtualized if they have **all** of the checked permissions.

 The permissions that can be used for virtualization are: